 Edge of Darkness proved to be a gruelling shoot, with location filming in London, Yorkshire, Scotland and Wales.
 “It was intense, it was a very busy shoot and we had a lot of big scenes, particularly towards the end.
 We covered a lot of ground.”

-Two scenes stand out in Campbell's mind, the first for reasons that were both amusing and hair-raising.
-It involves Craven running or his life from the security personnel of Northmoor radioactive waste facility.
+Two scenes stand out in Campbell’s mind, the first for reasons that were both amusing and hair-raising.
+It involves Craven running for his life from the security personnel of Northmoor radioactive waste facility.